By AC Wimmer

-The Catholic Church's final session of the multiyear Synod on Synodality is in its third week.
-Have you adopted a synod participant yet?
+The Catholic Church's final session of the multiyear Synod on Synodality is in its final week.
+Here's what's happening during the last week of the gathering in Rome.

 The story so far